Poor Medusa…minding your own business when along comes Perseus and lops your head off.

 - Runs from November 30, 2018 to March 24, 2019

-- Just a museum entrance ticket required.
-Purchase a skip-the-line ticket* online, or enter for free with a Vienna Pass sightseeing ticket
+- Just a museum entrance ticket* required, or enter for free with a Vienna Pass sightseeing ticket

 - See also: Events in Vienna | Kunsthistorisches Museum